You are here

 9.2 What is Suitable Work/Employment?

-The concept of suitable work or employment is a basic principle of any vocational rehabilitation program.
-Accordingly, it is legaslatively defined in the VVRS Instrument, Section 4 of the SRCA and Section 5 of the MRCA.
+The intent of vocational rehabilitation provided through DVA is to assist clients to secure suitable work, as legislatively defined in the VVRS Instrument, Section 4 of the SRCA and Section 5 of the MRCA.

-Detailed information about the concept of suitable work/employment is included in section 2.3.1 of this manual.
-While this information is focussed on the definition of suitable employment in Section 4 of the SRCA, it is equally applicable to the notion of suitable work/employment under the MRCA and for the VVRS.
+Detailed information about the concept of suitable work/employment is included in section 2.3.1 of this library.
+While this information is focused on the definition of suitable employment in Section 4 of the SRCA, it is equally applicable to the notion of suitable work/employment under the MRCA and for the VVRS.

 The definitions of suitable work/employment are designed to ensure that a client undertaking a vocational rehabilitation program is able to find paid work that is suitable, taking into account the client's individual circumstances including: